matachi/DAT026/README.md

 ## Folders

-* **find-constants**: Module 1, find constants for functions to fit them to a set of coordinates
+* **find-constants**: Module 1 exercise 2, find constants for functions to fit them to a set of coordinates.

+* **bouncing-balls**: Module 3 exercise 2, implement a 2D bouncing balls
+  program.